Skip to main content

 Discover Sweden's traditional Sámi culture and way of life

-At one with nature, the Sámi people inhabit parts of Sweden, Norway, Finland and Russia – a borderless region known as Sápmi, the land of the Sámi.
-Although many in the Swedish Sámi community live in Swedish Lapland – a vast area stretching from Sorsele and Skellefteå in the northern province of Västerbotten, right to the country’s northernmost tip – Sámi enclaves are also found in the county of Dalarna in central Sweden.
-The stunning and seemingly untouched nature in all these parts of Sweden has been respectfully cared for by the country's indigenous Sámi people for thousands of years.
-So attuned are they to nature that they've divided the year into eight seasons, naming every mountain, stream and valley in their midst.
+At one with nature, the Sámi people inhabit parts of Sweden, Norway, Finland and Russia – a borderless area known as Sápmi, the land of the Sámi.
+In the Swedish community, many Sámi live in Swedish Lapland – a vast landscape stretching from Sorsele and Skellefteå in Västerbotten province all the way to the country’s northernmost tip.
+However, Sámi enclaves also exist further south, in Dalarna county.
+For thousands of years, the Sámi have cared for these pristine, seemingly untouched areas with deep respect.
+Their connection to the land is so profound that they have divided the year into eight distinct seasons, naming every mountain, stream and valley around them.

-Today, many Sámi people lead "modern" lives but remain true to their Sámi heritage, traditions and culture.
-Reindeer herding is both a way of life and a key source of income for many Sámi, with some 5,000 reindeer owners, counting even those owning a single animal.
-Sámis can lay claim to one of the oldest folk music forms in Europe – the ‘Joik’.
-These unique songs typically tribute or "call" a mountain, a wild animal or person.
-It's also used to express emotion, be it sadness or joy.
+Today, many Sámi people live "modern" lives while staying true to their cultural heritage and traditions.
+Reindeer herding remains both a way of life and a vital source of income for many, with around 5,000 reindeer owners, counting even those with just a single animal.
+The Sámi also hold one of Europe's oldest musical traditions: the 'Joik'.
+These unique, powerful songs often "call" a mountain, a wild animal, or a person, expressing emotions ranging from joy to sorrow.

-In Swedish Sápmi, you'll be able to experience Sámi culture in an authentic, educational way courtesy of some 40 small-scale companies, with many run by entrepreneurial women.
-Many combine guest activities with reindeer herding, giving you the chance to discover this unique lifestyle across culture, food and outdoor activities, often with friendly reindeer taking an active part.
+In Swedish Sápmi, you can experience Sámi culture in an authentic and educational way, thanks to around 40 small-scale businesses, many led by entrepreneurial Sámi women.
+These businesses often combine reindeer herding with visitor experiences, giving you the opportunity to explore this remarkable lifestyle through culture, food, and outdoor activities – sometimes with curious, friendly reindeer joining in.

 Sápmi Nature Camp, Swedish Lapland.